A Stochastic Fundamental Lemma with Reduced Disturbance Data Requirements: Forward uncertainty propagation with reduced data requirements

 in the offline phase, where the superscript $\cdot^{\ud}$ denotes the undisturbed system and data.
 It is worth mentioning that the input ${u}^{\ud}$ of~\eqref{eq:VARXFree} is indeed identical to that of the disturbed system~\eqref{eq:VARXReal}.
 The superscript $\cdot^{\ud}$ of the input is used to maintain consistent notation with the undisturbed output $y^{\ud}$.

-To obtain the data of~\eqref{eq:VARXFree}, we record the data of system~\eqref{eq:VARX} when it is temporarily undisturbed, i.e. $w=0$.
-However, the disturbance realizations in the past still affect the current and the future outputs.
-Consider disturbance $w_{-\tini}$ that acts on system~\eqref{eq:VARXFree} at time step $k=-\tini$.
-Then we decompose the output as $y^{\ud} = \bar{y} + y^w$ with
+To obtain the data of~\eqref{eq:VARXFree}, we record the data of system~\eqref{eq:VARX} when it is temporarily undisturbed, i.e. $v=0$.
+However, for any continuously distributed disturbance, the disturbance realization is almost surely not identically zero over the past time instants.
+Therefore, the disturbance realizations in the past still affect the current and the future outputs.
+Consider disturbances that act on system~\eqref{eq:VARXFree} at time step $k<0$, i.e. $v_k\neq0$ for $k<0$.
+Then we decompose the output as $y^{\ud} = \bar{y} + y^v$ with